pegerto/mdakit_sasa/docs/source/getting_started.rst

 Installation
 ------------

-This sofware can be installed from sources using the documentation under `github`_,  alterantive using a python package manager.
+This sofware can be installed from source using the documentation under `github`_,  alterantive using a python package manager.

 Using `Pip`_ ::